Find Trade Colleges

 70% Freshmen Loans

 70% of PMI Seattle students take out loans to afford college costs.
-The typical student loan amount is $7,372 a year.
-The school reports a student loan default rate of 1.9% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $7,372 a year.
+PMI Seattle has a 1.9% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from PMI Seattle is $34,052.